deganandapriyambada/playpumpkin.com/_posts/pockieninja/2025-09-23-Strategy-to-Beat-Slot-Machine-Level-61-and-66-on-Pockie-Ninja.md

 ## Skill Recommendation

-1.Quick Step
+1. Quick Step
-2.Chidori
+2. Chidori
-3.Thunder fall
+3. Thunder fall
-4.Greath Strength
+4. Greath Strength
-5.Assassinate
+5. Assassinate
-**6.Sexy justu (Mandatory)** as some opponents already have high dodge.
+6. **Sexy justu (Mandatory)** as some opponents already have high dodge.
 No need to raise hit.
-**7.Prayer(Mandatory)** because opponents atk already high and the prayer's barrier will help nullify the damage
+7. **Prayer(Mandatory)** because opponents atk already high and the prayer's barrier will help nullify the damage

 below is the sample build to beat SM lvl 61